DjangoGirls/tutorial/en/python_introduction/README.md

 That's it. __You totally rock!__ This was a tricky chapter, so you should feel proud of yourself.
 We're definitely proud of you for making it this far!

+For official and full python tutorial visit https://docs.python.org/3/tutorial/.
+This will give you a more thorough and complete study of the language.
+Cheers! :)

 You might want to briefly do something else – stretch, walk around for a bit, rest your eyes – before going on to the next chapter. :)

 ![Cupcake](images/cupcake.png)